 Summary

-This is the summary section of your pay stub.
+This is the summary section of your paycheck stub.
 You’ll notice a few familiar line items and numbers:

-- Check Amount: Your check amount is typically called your net earnings or take-home pay.
-This is the number you typically look for right away because that’s the earnings you will actually be paid this pay period after you net out all the taxes, contributions, etc. Congrats, you got paid!
+• Check Amount: Your check amount is typically called your net earnings or take-home pay.
+This is the total amount of money you typically look for right away because that’s the earnings you will actually be paid this pay period after you net out all the taxes, contributions, etc. Congrats, you got paid!